plediii/route53-controller/README.md

  ]
 ```

-By default, the *public IP* of  each EC2 instance will be inserted into the record set.
-However, if the **PrivateIP** attribute is present and `true`, then the *private IPs* will be used instead.
+By default, the *public IP* of each EC2 instance will be used.
+However, if the **PrivateIP** attribute is present and `true`, then
+the *private IPs* will be used instead.

-The **Region** attribute specifies the AWS region in which to find the instances.
-Only *one* region may be specified per *instance description*.
-If the record set must include IPs of instances from different regions, then *multiple* instance descriptions must be used.
+The **Region** attribute specifies the AWS region in which to find the
+instances.
+Only *one* region may be specified per *instance
+description*.
+If the record set must include IPs of instances from
+different regions, then *multiple* instance descriptions must be used.

-The **Filters** attribute is an array of descriptions of which EC2 instances will be included in the new value of the route53 record set.
-The filters will be used directly in an `ec2.describeInstances` operation without modification.
+The **Filters** describe which EC2 instances will be included in the
+new value of the route53 record set.
+The filters will be used
+directly in an `ec2.describeInstances` operation without modification.
 See the [describeInstances API
 documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/EC2.html#describeInstances-property)
 for information and examples of possible filters.

 ### Example *resources.json*